cyrus28214/ADS-search-engine/README.md

 - A C++17-compatible compiler (e.g., GCC, Clang)

 ### Steps to Build

-**Notice**: Only tested on Linux, I am not sure whether it works on Windows.

 1. Clone the repository and navigate to the root project directory.